Lani1321/learn_together/README.md

 # INSTALLATION

-The easiest way to see my application running is to follow this link: https://learn-together-app.herokuapp.com/
+The easiest way to see my application running is to follow this link: https://learn-together-app.herokuapp.com/ If you don't want to create an account, you can use this existing account to navigate throughout the application:

+- Email : user@gmail.com
+- Password: password

 You can also clone this respository, run bundle install, run rake db:migrate then run rake db:seed.
 After you're finished setting that up, open your browser and head to localhost:3000